ESPN Backs Itself Into a Corner

 Le Batard was unwilling to let these events slide.
 On his radio show last Thursday, he took aim at Trump—and his own network’s wariness about confronting him.
 “If you’re not calling it abhorrent, obviously racist, dangerous rhetoric, then you’re complicit,” Le Batard said on his show.
 “This is deeply offensive to me as somebody whose parents made all the sacrifices to get to this country.
 Send her back?
 How are you any more American than her?
 You’re more privileged?
 You’re whiter?”

 Anyone who listens to Le Batard’s radio show or watches his daily ESPN television show, Highly Questionable, knows that Le Batard is not a strictly-sports kind of personality.
 He never has been.
-The last time I appeared on Le Batard’s radio show, we spent much of his show doing live play-by-play of Aretha Franklin’s funeral.
+The last time I appeared on his radio show, we spent much of the time doing live play-by-play of Aretha Franklin’s funeral.
 One of his regular radio-show contributors is a wildlife expert who comes on the air to answer his audience’s bizarre questions about animals, and to do play-by-play of weird animal videos.
-The appeal of Le Batard is that he is the anti-sports sports analyst, and a big reason he’s become one of the most respected voices in sports media because he is unafraid to tackle race and gender, whether sports are involved or not.
+The appeal of Le Batard is that he is the anti-sports sports analyst, and a big reason he’s become one of the most respected voices in sports media is that he is unafraid to tackle race and gender, whether sports are involved or not.

 Read: Why ESPN is more political than before

-“People have to remember that Dan is literally connected to this issue, so this is not an abstract, political statement that he’s making,” Jim Miller, author of the best-selling ESPN oral history, These Guys Have All The Fun, told me.
+“People have to remember that Dan is literally connected to this issue, so this is not an abstract, political statement that he’s making,” Jim Miller, a co-author of the best-selling ESPN oral history These Guys Have All the Fun, told me.
 “He comes from immigrants.
 This is a very personal issue for him.
 This is not him just opining on issues of the day.
-One of the things that made his comments so probable, so connected with people, is because they understood it was coming from that place.
+One of the things that made his comments so palpable, so connected with people, is because they understood it was coming from that place.
 Therefore, that places the company in somewhat of a delicate situation.
-I also feel like this is the first major blip on the social media issue since Jimmy Pitaro took over.
-If nothing else, he’s realized that it’s a lot trickier when you’re going through it, than an abstract thought or an abstract statement.”
+I also feel like this is the first major blip on the social-media issue since Jimmy Pitaro took over.
+If nothing else, he’s realized that it’s a lot trickier when you’re going through it than an abstract thought or an abstract statement.”

 I understand why sports fans don’t want their favorite personalities breaking down the pros and cons of universal health care or tackling immigration reform on SportsCenter.

 But is condemning racism—even if it means also condemning a political figure—really a political issue?
-Racism is an issue of morality—and it’s something that commentators can be trusted to see with their own eyes.
+Racism is an issue of morality—and it’s something commentators can be trusted to see with their own eyes.
 That Le Batard denounced a racist sentiment shouldn’t be upsetting.
-What’s upsetting is that doing so could threaten his job.

 ESPN clearly believes in the notion that sports should be a refuge for fans.
 But unfortunately, sports don’t take place in some alternate universe where real problems can’t interfere.
 The only people who comfortably pretend sports is just an escape are those who don’t have to worry about being told to go back to where they came from.

-Note: This article has been updated to include new information, and to clarify the timing of Dan Le Batard’s meeting with ESPN President Jimmy Pitaro.